rednafi/rednafi.com/content/misc/docker_mount.md

 docker run -v myvolume:/usr/share/nginx/html:ro nginx
 ```

-Here’s what each part means:
+Here's what each part means:

 -   `myvolume`: The name of the Docker-managed volume on the host.
 -   `/usr/share/nginx/html`: The mount point inside the container.
 -   `:ro`: Mounts the volume as read-only inside the container.
-The host can still write
+The host can still write to
-    to the volume, but the container cannot.
+    the volume, but the container cannot.

 The general syntax is: